 However, professional photographers, especially those who do take lots of similar photos, are not always in their "photoshoot mode."
 When they do take photos casually, they'd still use their phones to compare and delete unwanted ones, and would run into similar problems as casual photographers do.

-None of the existing products facilitates comparison between photos.
+None of the existing products facilitates comparison between photos, which is actually the biggest problem I identified in my research.
 Only Gemini helps users manage similar photos, but users will need to go into the app to manually clean up their photo library.
 Can we make the clean up process more care-free, and help users better compare similar photos they took?

 Based on the user needs and the gaps in existing products, I summarized the higher level goals I hope to achieve with the redesign.